hedyhli/site/content/meta.md

 [#100DaysToOffload](https://100daystooffload.com/) or other writing challenges.

-I write my drafts in [Obsidian](https://obsidian.md/) with a live-preview markdown editor and iA Writer Duo.
+I write my drafts in [Obsidian](https://obsidian.md/) with a live-preview markdown editor and the iA Writer Duo font.
 The Obsidian vault I use serves both as a drafting environment and as a digital journal.
 Some posts might end up here on my website, in which case, I would create a new post with a shell script, paste the markdown, locally build, and finally publish in a single command.
 My publishing process is simply git-pushing to my Codeberg Pages repo.

 ### Fonts